littlehorse-enterprises/lh-examples/quickstart/pony-id/README.md

-# LittleHorse Java Quickstart
+# Pony ID Quickstart

 <p align="center">
 <img alt="LittleHorse Logo" src="https://littlehorse.io/img/logo-wordmark-white.png" width="50%">
 </p>

 You're in the right place, don't go anywhere!
-But for instructions on how to run the quickstart, consult our [documentation](https://littlehorse.io/docs/getting-started/quickstart?sdk=java) and follow along with the code in this directory.
+But for instructions on how to run the quickstart, consult our [documentation](https://littlehorse.io/docs/getting-started/pony-id) and follow along with the code in this directory.